Quick Homemade Brown Sugar Caramel

 This post may contain affiliate links.
 Please read my disclosure policy.

 Welcome to my favorite caramel for the past decade: Quick Homemade Brown Sugar Caramel for the win!
-I love this recipe so much for it’s rich flavor *and* its simplicity in throwing together.
-It doesn’t get less fussy than this.
+I love this recipe so much for its rich flavor *and* its simplicity in throwing together.
+It doesn’t get less fussy than this (no candy thermometers needed!).

 Why This Brown Sugar Caramel Recipe is Fabulous